-Gas means a substance which (i) at 50 °C has a vapour pressure greater than 300 kPa; or (ii) is completely gaseous at 20 °C at a standard pressure of 101.3 kPa;
+Gas means a substance which (i) at 50 °C has a vapour pressure greater than 300 kPa; or (ii) is completely gaseous at 20 °C at a standard pressure of 101.3 kPa-;

-GESAMP means the "Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection of IMO/FAO/UNESCO/WMO/WHO/IAEA/UN/UNEP";
+GESAMP means "the Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection of IMO/FAO/UNESCO/WMO/WHO/IAIEA/UN/UNEP."-;

-GHS means the "Globally Harmonized System of Classification and Labelling of Chemicals";
+GHS means "the Globally Harmonized System-for Hazard of Classification and-Communication Labelling of Chemicals"-:

-Hazard category means the division of criteria within each hazard class, e.g. oral acute toxicity includes five hazard categories and flammable liquids includes four hazard categories.
-These categories compare hazard severity within a hazard class and should not be taken as a comparison of hazard categories more generally;
+Hazard category This is the term used in the this document to describe-means the division of criteria within each hazard class, i.e.e.g. oral acute toxicity has includes five hazard categories and flammable liquids hasincludes four hazard categories.
+These categories compare hazard severity within a hazard class and should not be taken as a comparison of hazard categories more generally.

-Hazard class means the nature of the physical, health or environmental hazard, e.g. flammable solid, carcinogen, oral acute toxicity;
+Hazard class This is the term used in this document to describe means the nature of the physical, health or environmental hazard, i.ee.g. flammable solid carcinogen, oral acute toxicity.

-Hazard statement means a statement assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, including, where appropriate, the degree of hazard;
+Hazard statement means a phase-statement assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, including, where appropriate, the degree of hazard-;